-Development cases round-up 2020: Key decisions despite Covid chaosPrint publication
+Development cases: Key decisions despite Covid chaosPrint publication

 In this development case round-up, Claire offers legal and practical advice issues connected with:

 - the remote and valid execution of deeds and documents